February Everglades Bass Fishing

 Fishing with Rick Mitchell

 “The Florida Everglades strikes again with some amazing and active fishing.
 I had the honor of fishing with CT who was traveling from Michigan looking to explore the great outdoors.
 There is no better place to do it then in the Everglades.

 We went out on Alligator Alley near Naples, FL on a quick bass fishing trip.
 It was an absolute blast for CT with constant action all trip long.
-He caught over 30 fish on his bass fishing trip which were mostly largemouth bass and peacock bass.
-In the mix as well was Mayan cichlids and oscars.
+He caught over 30 fish on his bass fishing trip which was mostly largemouth bass and peacock bass.
+In the mix as well were Mayan cichlids and Oscars.

 CT had a great time and I am looking forward to our next adventure!” – Captain Rick Mitchell